homecluster-dev/homelab-autoscaler/docs/troubleshooting/known-issues.md

 This document outlines the current known issues and limitations in the homelab-autoscaler system.

-> ℹ️ **NOTE**: The homelab-autoscaler is production-ready with a solid architecture.
-This document tracks current limitations and provides workarounds for known constraints.
+> ℹ️ **NOTE**: This document tracks current limitations and provides workarounds for known constraints.

 ## Current Limitations